 WaveVR supports both 3DoF and 6DoF.
 However, apps for 6DoF will not have the same design as apps for 3DoF.
 A dynamic switch may not be easy to do.

-If a developer wants to only support 3DoF, there is an option in
+If you want to only support 3DoF, there is an option in

 WaveVR_PoseTracker.
-Developer should uncheck all the track position in each
+You should uncheck all the track position in each

 WaveVR_PoseTracker component and choose Tracking Space as

 WaveVR_Render.
 This ensures that the head or controller position will be fixed to where you want it to be.

 Model_Origin On Ground for your application.
 Currently, this value is set to

 - Model_Origin On Head: Origin of 6DoF pose in on head (No height offset applied)

 - Model_Origin On Ground: Origin of 6DoF pose is on the ground (Height offset applied)